 Gosh, we all want others to change, right?
 I mean, that's part of the human experience.
-We get into arguments with our spouses hoping, wishing, demanding even...that they STOP being difficult.
+We get into arguments with our spouses, hoping, wishing, demanding even that they stop being difficult.
 We get mad when our moms call us five times in a day.
-You want your co-worker—that one who is so negative—to treat you with more respect, etc. The list is long.
+You want your co-worker—that one who is so negative—to treat you with more respect.
+The list is long.

 We cannot change others.
-We are not responsible for what comes out of their mouth, the daily choices they make or their reactions, etc. The bottom line?
+We are not responsible for what comes out of their mouth, the daily choices they make, or their reactions.
+The bottom line?
 Since you can't change other people, change how you deal with them.
-As Dr. Cloud says in Boundaries, "They may be motivated to change if their old ways no longer work."

 4. Decide the consequences ahead of time.

-So what do we do if anyone pushes our boundaries (because they will)?
+So what do we do once someone inevitably tries to push our boundaries?
 Decide what the consequences are.
-For example, if my boyfriend cheats on me after knowing monogamy is a boundary of mine, I leave the relationship.
-If a friend of mine calls me repeatedly during a time-frame I had shared I would not to be able to talk, I simply do not answer the phone.
 The best way to figure out your own boundaries and consequences when people cross them is sitting quietly down with yourself and making this all about you.
-(Remember: boundaries are about honoring your needs, not about judging other people's choices.)
+(Remember: Boundaries are about honoring your needs, not about judging other people's choices.)
 Write down what you decide so it's on paper somewhere.

 5. Let your behavior, not your words, speak for you.

-You present your boundaries clearly to people and then let your behavior do the talking.
-So, if anyone calls me continuously during the day, and they know my boundary, I simply do not pick up the phone until after 5pm.
-People WILL test, push and disrespect your limits.
+Present your boundaries clearly to people and then let your behavior do the talking.
+People will test, push, and disrespect your limits.
 You'll know you're getting healthier when this doesn't get an emotional reaction out of you.
 When your boundaries are your core beliefs, you will not get riled up if you are tested.